Temporary vehicle crossing - permit requirements

 Commercial/Industrial properties or new build residential - $295.90

-• Inspection Fees (minimum of 2 inspections required) (monthly inspections required for steel or timber vehicle crossings)
+• Inspection Fees (minimum of 2 inspections required) (monthly inspections required for steel vehicle crossings)

 Works to existing single residential properties/local shop traders (small business) - $166.40